WaylonWalker/waylonwalkerv2/src/pages/blog/kedro-class-hooks.md

 ## Generalizing debug_hook

-If we want to generalize the debug hook and make it a bit more re-usable accross all of our projects, we can include the `self` argument, on each method and a `__init__` method in which we can configure our hook.
+If we want to generalize the debug hook and make it a bit more re-usable across all of our projects, we can include the `self` argument, on each method and a `__init__` method in which we can configure our hook.
 This will make the hook configurable.
 We can now create an instance of the `debug_hook` class, and tell it which lifecycle points should trigger the debugger.

 ``` python
 """ Kedro Debug Hook module """